The Front Runner (novel): Film adaptation

 Soon after its publication, The Front Runner became a subject of interest for adaptation as a motion picture.
 The subsequent decades saw a series of producers and directors involved in adapting the film, most notably Paul Newman, as well as Frank Perry, Arthur Allan Seidelman, and Jeremy Larner.
 None of these efforts resulted in a motion picture.
 At the time of Warren's death in February 2019, the film rights were transferred to her estate trust.

 Sequels

 Harlan’s Race, a direct sequel to The Front Runner, was released in 1994, followed by Billy’s Boy in 1997.
 Warren completed the fourth book in the series, Virgin Kisses, weeks before her death in February 2019.
 Her books continue to be published by her estate under her Wildcat Press banner.

 International Frontrunners

-The Front Runner inspired the name-change of an LGBT running club in San Francisco, "The Lavender-U Joggers".
+The Front Runner inspired the name-change of a gay running club in San Francisco, "The Lavender-U Joggers".
 Founded in 1974 in association with the now-defunct Lavender University, the Joggers reorganized in 1978 and changed its name to "The FrontRunners."
 Over the following decade, it spun off more than 100 FrontRunners clubs throughout the world.
 The International Frontrunners was founded in Philadelphia in 1999 as an association of the many FrontRunners clubs.